My Top Tips To Block Out Noise In Bed

 If someone is willing to work with you, try doing some experiments to find the maximum volume they can set a television or stereo to without you hearing it.
 They could even use a little sticker to mark the maximum volume point.

-It might sound like a silly idea or just something nobody really does, but I actually did this with my downstairs neighbor when I was the offending noise creator!
+It might sound like a silly idea or just something nobody really does, but I actually did this with my downstairs neighbour when I was the offending noise creator in my younger days!

 Many years ago, my downstairs neighbor told me they could hear my music in the evening and they were working shifts so would appreciate it if I could keep the volume down after 8 p.m.